17. PROVISIONS, CONTINGENT LIABLITIES AND CONTINGENT ASSETS: (AS 29 Provisions, Contingent Liabilities and Contingent Assets)

 RBI issued the regulations on the implementation of the Net Stable Funding Ratio in May 2018 with minimum requirement of equal to at least 100%.
 The implementation is effective from 1st October, 2021.
 NSFR is computed at Bank's standalone and consolidated level.

-Available Stable Funding (ASF) is defined as the portion of capital and liabilities expected to be reliable which is determined by various factors/ weights according to the nature and maturity of liabilities with liabilities having maturity of 1 year or more receiving 100% weight.
+Available Stable Funding (ASF) is defined as the portion of capital and liabilities expected to be reliable which is determined by various factors / weights according to the nature and maturity of liabilities viz. liabilities having maturity of 1 year or more receiving 100% weight.

 Brief about NSFR of the Bank

-(c) Sale and transfers to/from HTM category during the financial year 2023-24:
+(c) Sale and transfers to/from HTM categories during the financial year 2024-25:

-The total value of sale and transfers of securities from HTM category during April 1, 2023 to March 31, 2024 has not exceeded 5% of the book value of investments held in HTM category as on March 31, 2023.
-The 5 per cent threshold referred to above will exclude:
+The total value of sale of securities from HTM category during April 1, 2024 to March 31, 2025 has not exceeded 5% of the opening carrying value of investments held in HTM category as on April 1, 2024 in compliance with RBI Master Directions on Classification, Valuation and Operation of Investment Portfolio of Commercial Banks (Directions) 2023 dated September 12, 2023.

 (e) Divergence in asset classification and provisioning:

-(a) the additional provisioning for non-performing assets (NPAs) assessed by RBI exceeds 5% of the reported profit before provisions and contingencies for the reference period, and;
+(a) the additional provisioning for non-performing assets (NPAs) assessed by RBI as part of its supervisory process, exceeds 5% of the reported profit before provisions and contingencies for the reference period, and

-(b) the additional Gross NPAs identified by the RBI exceeds 5% of reported incremental Gross NPAs for the reference period.
+(b) the additional Gross NPAs identified by the RBI as part of its supervisory process exceeds 5% of reported incremental Gross NPAs for the reference period.

 Divergences are within threshold limits in the Bank as specified above.
-Hence, no disclosure is required with respect to Divergence in Asset Classification and Provisioning.
+Hence, no disclosure is required with respect to Divergence in Asset Classification and Provisioning for NPAs with respect to RBI's supervisory process for the year ended March 31, 2024.

 Risk management is an integral part of bank's business management.
 Bank has risk management policies designed to identify and analyse risks, to set appropriate risk limits and to monitor these risks and limits on an on-going basis by means of reliable and up to date management information systems.
 The risk management policies and major control limits are approved by the Board of Directors and they are monitored and reviewed regularly.
 The organization of the Bank is conducive to managing risks.
 There is sufficient awareness of the risks and the size of exposure of the trading activities in derivative operations.